 The new church was one of the first brick buildings in Denmark.
 Due to specific structural details it is believed that the church was built by masters from Lombardy, Northern Italy.

 A mural fragment from sometimes around 1225 shows that the interior of the church originally was decorated with wall paintings.

 The central tower - Mary's tower - is 44 m tall.
 This tower is square-shaped.
 Other four towers are octagonal, approximately 34 m tall, named St. Anne's (east), St. Gertrude's (west), St. Mary Magdalene's (south) and St. Catherine's (north).

 The structural design of the church is... risky.
 The four lateral towers are held on the vaults of transept - and only from three sides.
 The central tower basically stands on four granite columns, each 6.2 m high.

 Collapse and reconstruction

 Incautious excavations inside the church led to a catastroph.
-In 7th September 1827 the central tower of the church collapsed, destroying much of the medieval furnishings inside.
+On September 7, 1827 the central tower of the church collapsed, destroying much of the medieval furnishings inside.
 Luckily no one suffered.